helmedeiros/blog/content/en/posts/2010-05-01-xp-principles-practices.md

 ---

-_Posted as part of the Software Engineering teaching journal.
-Today we learned that principles without practices are just slogans—and practices without principles are just rituals.
-XP works when both live together._
+_Posted as part of the Software Engineering course journal.
+Today we learned that XP principles aren't just development guidelines — they're a blueprint for building software teams that can sustain excellence over time._

 The value of XP isn't in adopting all practices blindly, but in understanding the **principles behind them** and **adapting them thoughtfully** to your context, team, and goals.